AviaNick/raspbian-recipes/README.md

 ## How to use them

-First, install `dnsmasq` because it the backbone of most of the recipes.
+First, install `dnsmasq` and `iptables` because they are the backbone of most of the recipes.

     sudo apt-get update && sudo apt-get install dnsmasq